yugabyte/hashicorp-vault-ysql-plugin/readme.md

 go build -o <build dir>/ysql-plugin  cmd/ysql-plugin/main.go
 ```

--   For using the vault in the development mode add the default Vault address and Vault tocken
+-   For using the vault in the development mode add the default Vault address and Vault token
 ```sh
 #   Add the VAULT_ADDR and VAULT_TOKEN
 export VAULT_ADDR="http://localhost:8200"